EU DisinfoLab 2024 Annual Conference

 9-10 October, Riga, Latvia

-For two days, the conference will dive into the pressing issues of disinformation such as the impact of Foreign Information Manipulation and Interference (FIMI) on elections, the new paradigms of generative AI, cybersecurity, and the role of communities and partnerships.
-We’ll also explore global perspectives, and the conflicts in Ukraine and the Middle East.
-We’re happy to have on board many esteemed speakers, including Nighat Dad, Imran Ahmed, Marie-Doha Besancenot, and Paula Gori, and representatives from Meta, the World Health Organization (WHO), Graphika, EU Commission, and Stanford University, among many others.
+For two days, the conference explored the pressing issues of disinformation such as the impact of Foreign Information Manipulation and Interference (FIMI) on elections, the new paradigms of generative AI, cybersecurity, and the role of communities and partnerships.
+We also discussed global perspectives, and the conflicts in Ukraine and the Middle East.
+We were happy to have on board many esteemed speakers, including Nighat Dad, Imran Ahmed, Marie-Doha Besancenot, and Paula Gori, and representatives from Meta, the World Health Organization (WHO), Graphika, EU Commission, and Stanford University, among many others.

 Day 0 - 8 October 2024